Protocol Development Guidance

 Important First Steps

-- Carefully read about Review Categories and Timelines to determine which application is most appropriate for your project and the approximate time from submission to determination/approval.
-This page will announce any delays that might occur during holidays, University closures, or summer.
+• Consult Review Categories and Timelines for which application is most appropriate for your project and the approximate turnaround.

-- Always use the most current posted Submission and Post-Approval Forms.
-Don't store forms to use at a later date.
+• Use only the most current posted Submission and Post-Approval Forms.
+Don't store forms to use later.

-- Use only the current HRPP Consent and Other Templates.
+• Use only current HRPP Consent and Other Templates.

-- Use only your WWU email address to submit all materials as individual, attached files (not shared links).
-(Non-WWU emails risk ending up unseen in the Clutter or Junk folders.)
+• Use only your WWU email address for submissions and provide materials as individual, attached files (not shared links).
+(Non-WWU emails risk ending up in the Clutter or Junk folders.)

 Key Submission Guidance

-Following the specific guidance below on these critical areas will help strengthen your protocol and result in a smoother review process.
+Close attention to these critical areas will strengthen your protocol submission for a smoother review process.

 Future Guidance (forthcoming)